HenriquesLab/manuscript-rxiv-maker/README.md

 The preprint includes figures that are generated from real, current data:

-- **ArXiv growth analysis**: Live plots of preprint submission trends using current arXiv statistics
+- **arXiv growth analysis**: Live plots of preprint submission trends using current arXiv statistics
 - **System diagrams**: Technical illustrations of the rxiv-maker architecture and workflow
 - **Data visualization**: Professional plots using matplotlib and seaborn with real scientific data
 - **Self-updating content**: Figures and statistics that refresh with the latest data when rebuilt